-Chris has made various other TV appearances, including Live at the Apollo (BBC 1), Friday Night with Jonathan Ross (BBC1), QI (BBC 2), Would I Lie To You (BBC 1) and 8 Out of 10 Cats (Channel 4).
+Chris has made various other TV appearances, including 8 Out of 10 Cats does Countdown (Channel 4), Alan Davies: As Yet Untitled (Dave), Live at the Apollo (BBC1), Friday Night with Jonathan Ross (BBC1), QI (BBC2), Would I Lie To You (BBC1), The Great British Bake-Off: An Extra Slice (BBC2), 8 Out of 10 Cats (Channel 4), Insert Name Here (BBC2) and We Love Sitcom (BBC1).
 He has also appeared frequently as a panellist, and as a host, on Have I Got News For You (BBC 1).
 He also hosted the comedy chat show Show and Tell (E4) in 2011.

 Chris’ radio experience is also extensive, hosting 7 Day Sunday until 2011 on Radio 5 Live.
 He also hosted The Sunday Night Show on Absolute while covering for usual presenter Iain Lee.
-He also appears regularly on shows such as Quote Unquote, The Unbelievable Truth, Just a Minute, and Armando Ianucci’s Charm Offensive.
+He also appeared regularly on shows such as The News Quiz, Quote Unquote, The Unbelievable Truth, Just a Minute, and Armando Ianucci’s Charm Offensive.